-- Front-wheel drive: For FWD vehicles (the vast majority of consumer cars on the road), the differential is located between the front wheels and is often called a transaxle.
-This is because it combines the differential and transmission in one unit.
+- Front-wheel drive: For FWD vehicles (the most common for consumer cars), the differential sits between the front wheels.
+This form is called a transaxle because it combines the differential and transmission in one unit.

-- Rear-wheel drive: For RWD vehicles like trucks and commercial vans, the differential is between the back two wheels.
-Because the transmission is not in the same location, RWD differentials receive far less wear-and-tear during normal driving conditions, so they can go longer between servicing.
+- Rear-wheel drive: For RWD vehicles like trucks and commercial vans, the differential sits between the back two wheels.
+Because the transmission is not in the same location, RWD differentials receive less wear-and-tear during normal driving conditions.
+They can go longer between servicing.

-- Four-wheel (or all-wheel) drive: These vehicles have differentials in the front and the back – and in the middle as well.
-The center differential (often referred to as a transfer case) adjusts for differences in speed between the front and rear wheels.
+- Four-wheel (or all-wheel) drive: These vehicles have differentials in the front, the back, and in the middle.
+The center differential (often called a transfer case) adjusts for differences in speed between the front and rear wheels.

 Why is differential service important?

-Most of the vehicles you see on the road, even the smallest ones, weigh somewhere between three and six thousand pounds – trucks even more.
-To get that much weight moving, all of the power from the engine is directed down through the transmission, on to the differential, and then out to the drive wheels.
-That’s a lot of work and requires very heavy duty parts.
+Most of the vehicles you see on the road, even the smallest ones, weigh between three and six thousand pounds – trucks weigh even more.
+To get that much weight moving, all of the power from the engine directs down through the transmission, on to the differential, and then out to the drive wheels.
+That’s a lot of work and requires heavy duty parts.
 And those parts need protection.

 Differential fluid lubricates and cools the gears involved in this process.
-Over time, this fluid can become dirty from bits of these gears grinding off.
-Also, chemical additives that keep the differential fluid clean and protect the differential break down over time.
-Because of this, vehicle manufacturers have set scheduled intervals to have the differential fluid changed.
-Contact your local Kennedy Transmission service advisor if you are not sure about your recommended schedule.
+Over time, this fluid becomes dirty from bits of these gears grinding off.
+Also, chemical additives (that keep the differential fluid clean and protected) break down over time.
+Because of all this wear and tear, vehicle manufacturers change the differential fluid at scheduled intervals.
+Contact your local Kennedy Transmission service advisor if you have questions about your recommended schedule.

 Trust the Kennedy Transmission Difference with Your Differential

-Differentials are hard-working mechanisms, and along with the gears in a manual transmission, they need to be serviced regularly with high-quality replacement fluid.
+Differentials are hard-working mechanisms.
+Along with the gears in a manual transmission, they need to be serviced regularly with high-quality replacement fluid.
 The expert technicians at Kennedy Transmission can give you more information about when your next differential service is recommended.
 You can also ask if they have a record of when the service was last completed.
 Find a location nearest you to schedule an appointment today!